AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

 * The filters you create for the timeline view work independently from the filters in the table view when applied to the same record type.

-* The filters are dependent on the view you select.
+* The filters are unique to the view that you select.
 Two timeline views of the same record type can have different filters applied to them.
 Two users looking at the same timeline view see the same filter that is currently applied.

 * You cannot name the filters you build and apply to a timeline view.